mahdixmohammad/mahdixmohammad/README.md

 **`Computer Science Co-op Student (Level III)`**

-Based in Ontario, Canada, I am currently an undergraduate student at McMaster University pursuing full-time computer science with a minor in mathematics.
-I am an experienced full-stack developer across multiple languages, tools, and frameworks, and I have also self-taught myself the art of trading through 2 years of experience.
-I also have the ability to communicate in multiple languages including English, French, and Arabic.
-I have massive passion and extreme dedication towards everything that I commit to in my life.

-Outside of work and education, I prioritize my health and fitness by engaging in both physical and mental exercise.
-For example, I indulge in a variety of sports including soccer and basketball, and I have an enormous amount of passion for working out at the gym.
-As for mental exercise, I love reading and learning, especially about life philosophies like stoicism.

-If you are looking to collaborate or get in touch with me, please contact me by sending me an email or message me through my personal website or LinkedIn account.
+Currently pursuing a full-time undergraduate degree in Computer Science with a minor in Statistics at McMaster University, my passion for technology is matched by my commitment to continuous learning and skill development.
+As a dedicated full-stack developer, I have honed my skills across a diverse range of languages, tools, and frameworks, including TypeScript, React, Next.js, Express.js, TailwindCSS, PostgreSQL, and MongoDB.
+I thrive on tackling challenging projects and am always eager to expand my knowledge and expertise.
+In addition to my technical abilities, I am fluent in English, French, and Arabic, which allows me to communicate effectively in unique environments.

+I am driven by a deep passion for my work and a relentless dedication to achieving excellence in everything I undertake.
+Let’s connect and explore how we can collaborate on innovative projects!

 <p>
   <a href="https://mahdixmohammad.com">